PagerDuty/security-training/docs/for_everyone/index.md

 If this is your first year at PagerDuty, then this training will be new to you.
 In past years it has received rave reviews, in fact Arup himself has praised it many times, as you can see here with this completely genuine quote.

+???+ comment "Presenter's Comment"
-> I actually showed Arup this slide ahead of time and asked him to read it out loud to make sure it sounded OK.
+    I actually showed Arup this slide ahead of time and asked him to read it out loud to make sure it sounded OK.
 Of course, as soon as he'd finished reading it aloud, it became a genuine quote that I could use.
 We'll be talking more about social engineering later.

 In all seriousness though, as I said at the start, this is very important.
 I've tried to make this as entertaining and enjoyable as possible, and it's my hope that you don't feel this is a waste of your time.
 The material I'm going to present should be useful no matter what skill level you already have.
 Whether you're just joining us as an intern, or are a seasoned security expert.